6 Proven Ways to Have Better Conversations and Become Socially Electric

 Some people can naturally talk and talk.
 While others struggle to make small talk for a quick conversation in the work corridor.

-Whether you’re either of these two or somewhere in between, the concern isn’t what to talk about, it’s about boosting your conversations skills so you can keep a good natural conversation going.
+Whether you’re either of these two or somewhere in between, the concern isn’t what to talk about, it’s about boosting your conversation skills so you can keep a good natural conversation going.

 In this post, we cover what makes a conversation “good,” how to be a strong conversationalist and 6 ways to have a better conversation.